-But how do you discover your audience...To discover your audience, you will need to spend some time researching.
-Go back to what your business is about, think about how you could serve a potential audience.
+But how do you discover your audience...To find your audience, you will need to spend some time researching.
+Go back to what your business is about, and think about how you could serve a potential audience.
 What content are they searching for?
 What solution are they needing?
 Where are they hanging out at?
 What are they reading?
 Who are they following on social media?

 Do you see a pattern?

-Build excitement, Build Valubility, Build a Community
+Build excitement, Build Valubility, Build a Community.

 You’re still working on these followers to convert into purchasers.

 Now that you’ve nurtured your audience, it’s time to convert them.
 A few different things can define a conversion: 1) You can have them opt into your email list, or 2) They purchased an item from you.
 Essentially it means performing a desired action.
 Converting into Buyers is what your goal should be.
 There are a couple of ways of converting these individuals into buyers.

 The first is through a valuable blog post.
 Whatever topic you’re blogging about, you always want to provide a content upgrade.
 Through this content upgrade, you can direct their direction to a sales page where you present them with your offer.

 If they decline, you can hit them with an email sequence AND potentially a Facebook Ad.